matteoincremona/algoind/README.md

 - **algoind** is small python3 package that contains technical indicators for backtesting and for implementing trading strategies in Python3.

 - ### 😃 Who I am
-  My name is Matteo Incremona, an italian 21 years old FinTech student, and I created this library for my personal usage.
-I decided publish it because it can be useful for some people.
-You can find my [contact] at the aned of this page.
+  - My name is Matteo, a 21 years old FinTech student, and I created this library for my personal usage.
+I decided publish it because it think can be useful for some people.
+  - You can find my [contact here].

 - The source code is currently hosted on GitHub at: https://github.com/...

-- Thanks to https://www.investopedia.com that provided me a vast amount of knowledge to be able to create this library.
+- Thanks to [Investopedia.com] that provided me a vast amount of knowledge to be able to create this library.

 # 💻 How to Install it
 ```sh